vasilakisfil/Introspected-REST/README.md

 #### 9.3.2.
 Plain data separated from metadata
 The process of introspection **should be distinctly different** from requesting data.
-To that extend, introspection responses should not include any data but only metadata and data responses should not include any metadata, except, possibly, runtime metadata.
+To that extend, introspection responses should not include any data but only metadata, and data responses should not include any metadata, except, possibly, runtime metadata.

 #### 9.3.3.
 Identifiable metadata of each Microtype